-By Marc Emden, Esquire
+By Marc Emden, Esq.

-For some of you, your first involvement with the Maryland court system will occur when you are named as a “Respondent” in a protective order or a peace order.
+For some of you, your first involvement with the Maryland court system will occur when you are named as a “Respondent” in a Protective Order or a Peace Order.
 If this happens to you, you may not fully appreciate the many traps you could face.

-- Any security clearance you have will be affected by the filing of either a peace or protective order against you;
+- Any security clearance you have will be affected by the filing of either a Peace or Protective Order against you.

-- Employers may be reluctant to hire you;
+- Employers may be reluctant to hire you.

-- Banks may not wish to extend credit to you;
+- Banks may not wish to extend credit to you.

 - If you are a party in a domestic relation’s case, any custody arrangement with your child could be jeopardized.